 It was a day early in August when Nintendo of America (NOA) President, Minoru Arakawa said to expect a call from Howard Lincoln, who then worked for a Seattle law firm.
 In the call Howard asked me to fly to New York City to play Donkey Kong and Donkey Kong Jr. for the court.
 “Sure!”
 I replied, not then fully understanding the gravity of this case.
 I was just excited about a trip to New York City.

-I told my parents about my upcoming first business trip.
+I told my parents about my first ever business trip.
 “You’re going to play video games where?”
-They rolled their eyes in disbelief, as they’d always been pretty skeptical about my working for a video game company.
+They rolled their eyes in disbelief, as they’d always been pretty skeptical about working for a video game company.
 But I thought I had the best job ever!
 Friends and family always introduced me as, “This is Jerry.
 He plays video games for Nintendo.”

 “I Play Games for Nintendo”

 I was Nintendo’s first Market Research Analyst and original game master (lower left in photo).
 This meant being the in-house game expert, plus be the eyes and ears for the American player.
 I regularly communicated with Nintendo Co.
 Ltd. (NCL) on game design and testing matters.
 My purpose was to help make games that would appeal to American players.
 For every Japanese game company, success in North America was the holy grail.

 Donkey Kong was an overnight success.
 It’s important to note that Donkey Kong was essentially a “band aid” for another game, Radarscope after it failed to interest American players.
 A warehouse full of Radarscopes had to be uncrated, stripped of their decals and artwork, then retrofitted with a Donkey Kong chipset and cabinet art.

 End of Part I of 3.
 Next: Leaving for New York City